No products in the basket.

 The ghost of Mary, Queen of Scots herself has also been said to haunt the grounds, but she and her servant have not been seen together.
 Perhaps The Green Lady is unaware that the woman she died for is also still within the castle walls, or perhaps she is simply enjoying the relative freedom of the afterlife.

-2. Dryburgh Abbey Hotel book a room
+2. Dryburgh Abbey Hotel STAY HERE

 According to the hotel’s website, the Dryburgh Abbey Hotel offers peace and tranquility in the Scottish borders.
 What it isn’t so eager to dispose of, however, is the fact that Dryburgh Abbey Hotel has been the site of much-unexplained activity and countless paranormal sightings.